 I opened the window and sat next to it until the bell rang for class.

-I can do this… just stay calm and you’ll cool down.
+Just stay calm and you’ll cool down.

 As we entered the gym, I remembered that there was a soda machine by the offices.
 I waited until my students were seated and returned to the hallway to get a soda.
-It would bring up my sugars since I was feeling weak and cool me down at the same time.

 I’m not sure if any of you have passed out before, but there is this feeling that comes over you.
 Your body feels tingly and your vision, along with your hearing, starts to blur.
 It’s a quick process and sometimes you can sit down or rest on something to make it pass; this was not one of those times.

 I walked up the wheelchair ramp and felt the familiar sensation of “I’m going to pass out.”
 To avoid the episode, I reached for the railing in an attempt to rest until it passed.

 I woke up on the floor, confused and disorientated.
 Standing over me, like an angel, was a mass of blonde hair and blue eyes.

 I wiped my eyes and thought, “Oh, thank God.
 This is just a dream,” but I wasn’t so lucky.

 The principal, Mrs. Mowatt, said, “Lesley.
 Are you ok?
 You passed out and your on the floor.
 I grabbed you a chair.
 Can you get up and into it?”

 I sat on the chair and she strongly suggested that I go to the hospital to check things out.
 She said that another teacher, I will not use his real name and you’ll eventually understand why, lets call him Mark, could take me to the hospital since he didn’t have any students next period.
 If things took longer than that, she would look after everything.